honeycombio/honeycomb-opentracing-proxy/README.md

 `honeycomb-opentracing-proxy` is a drop-in compatible replacement for Zipkin.
-If your services are instrumented with OpenTracing and emit span data using Zipkin's wire format, then `honeycomb-opentracing-proxy` can receive that data and forward it to the [Honeycomb](https://honeycomb.io) API.
+If your services are instrumented with OpenTracing and emit span data using Zipkin's Thrift or JSON formats, then `honeycomb-opentracing-proxy` can receive that data and forward it to the [Honeycomb](https://honeycomb.io) API.
 Using Honeycomb, you can explore single traces, and run queries over aggregated trace data.